LawZhou/table-merger/readme_lawrence.txt

              Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.14+8-LTS-263, mixed mode)

 Assumption: the table in html file always has id "directory".
+            the table in html file always has the same structure/tags (tr, th, td)

 Design decision: In the case that the second file has the row with the same ID with the table in first file (e.g. 5555) I choose not to merge the row from second file and issue a warning.